lstas31/lstas31/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
-Evolutionary Genomics and Bioinformatics
+Evolutionary Genomics and Bioinformatics and working in the [Blanchard Lab](https://github.com/OurMicrobiome)
 - 🌱 I’m currently learning ...
 R and RStudio
 - 😄 Pronouns: ... she/her/hers
 - ⚡ Fun fact: ...
 I am a Chemistry and Applied Math major!